biya-coin/biyaliquid-docs/.gitbook/infra/validator-testnet/peggo.md

 Update the `PEGGO_COSMOS_FROM` to your validator key name (or account address) and `PEGGO_COSMOS_FROM_PASSPHRASE` to your Cosmos Keyring passphrase.
 Please note that the default keyring backend is `file` and it will try to locate keys on disk.

-Keyring path must be pointing to homedir of your injectived node, if you want reuse the keys from there.
+Keyring path must be pointing to homedir of your biyaliquidd node, if you want reuse the keys from there.

 Learn more about Keyring setup [here](https://docs.cosmos.network/v0.46/run-node/keyring.html).